quintonn/QBic/README.md

 # Sample Code
 Consider the following code.
-This is all the code required to build view, add, edit and delete (CRUD) functionality for a **Category** class.
+This is all the code required to create basic CRUD functionality for a **Category** class, including the view and input screens and **all** the logic to actually view, create, edit and delete a category.
 ```c#
 public class CategoryCrudItem : BasicCrudMenuItem<Category>
 {